Smoked salmon tartines are a quick an easy idea for breakfast, lunch or a snack.

 These tartines are perfect for Christmas morning, breakfast in bed or any time when you need a little luxury without too much fuss.

-Tartine if the French term for a slice of bread.
+Tartine is the French term for a slice of bread.
 After all, at its simplest, a typical French breakfast is normally a piece of bread.
-It's often spread with butter or just dipped in hot chocolate.
+It's often spread with jam or just dipped in hot chocolate.

 Even better, the variations are endless!